bvillasen/blog/astro/_posts/2019-11-17-dm_simulations.md

 Then just *make* and if everything works correctly you should see the MUSIC executable.

-To run MUSIC you need to pass a parameter file with the configuration for your initial conditions, here is an example for a $$128^3$$ simulation:
+To run MUSIC you need to pass a parameter file (ics_parameters.conf) with the configuration for your initial conditions, here is an example for a $$128^3$$ simulation:

 ```
 [setup]